OdinLimaye/FoodBankConnect/Phase3-IDB.tr.md

 For the web scraping, we predominantly used ProPublica's API as a jumping-off point for more in-depth scraping for each instance.
 We used ProPublica to get the names of all of the foodbanks, programs, and charitable organizations.
 Then, we made use of Google's Custom Search API to query specifically about an individua instance.
 We then used the BeautifulSoup library to parse through a specific instance's website, checking for the existence of the /about and /aboutus subdomains in order to obtain descriptive text.
 Based on certain keywords, we inferred the type of programs, type of organization, urgency of foodbank, etc. and populated the corresponding JSON fields.

 Our database can be filled with the results of these scrapers in a few different ways.
-One, there is a stage in our .yml file that automatically runs the scrapers through a batch job on AWS.
-We mainly leave this disabled however since refilling the database on every push is unreasonable.
+One, there is a stage in our .yml file that automatically runs the scrapers in a separate step in the gitlab CI/CD pipeline.
+Originally we created a docker image and ran it in AWS, but that isn't neccessary as we already have it containerized in gitlab.
+We mainly leave this disabled however since clearing and refilling the database on every push is unreasonable.
 We also can run the scrapers manually to have the database re-populate after a significant change is made and new data is needed.

 ---